fastmcp-me/rapidocr-mcp/README.md

 * ocr_by_path
 Perform OCR on an image file.
 Args: path (str): The path to the image file.
 Returns: List[TextContent]: A list of text content.

+## remark

+Currently, large language models are becoming increasingly powerful and generally possess multimodal capabilities, enabling them to recognize text in images without the need for external OCR tools.